sporto/elm-tutorial/en/07-routing/02-routing.md

 ```

 These are the available routes in our application.
-`NotFound` will be used when no route matches the browser path.
+`NotFoundRoute` will be used when no route matches the browser path.

 ### Matchers